aitoroses/floxide/docs/adrs/0025-mermaid-diagrams-for-mkdocs.md

 2. Create a GitHub workflow for building and deploying the MkDocs site

-3. Update the existing Mermaid diagrams guide with additional examples specific to Flowrs
+3. Update the existing Mermaid diagrams guide with additional examples specific to Floxide

 ## Alternatives Considered